Learn how upskilled finance pros armed with the latest digital tools are boosting quality and revamping the profession.

 When you think about the team that’s conducting your company’s financial statement audit, you probably focus on the fundamentals: accounting acumen, professional skepticism and industry expertise.
 Beyond that “audit IQ,” you might also expect professionals to be skilled in data analysis and other tech capabilities and able to enhance quality and increase efficiency.
 But even with such strong skills, you might not immediately think of auditors as innovators.

 Yet that’s exactly how many of our people now see their jobs—powerfully combining their financial knowledge with newly acquired digital skills to rethink how the audit is performed.
 From less experienced staff to seasoned partners, upskilled auditors are applying digital tools and new ways of working to automate tasks they encounter in their daily work.
+This has proven especially important during the COVID-19 crisis, when many of our people seamlessly transitioned to working remotely, facilitating our ability to complete much of our audit work virtually.

 That’s possible thanks to our ground-breaking approach called citizen-led innovation.
 It creates a more well-rounded professional and also makes the audit experience better.
 Here’s how: Automations reduce time-intensive routine tasks so people can spend more time performing analysis.
 Custom data visualizations bring insights to life.
 And quality is enhanced because manual work that may be error-prone (think about endless spreadsheet copying and pasting) is done consistently every time.